brainglobe/brainglobe.github.io/docs/source/blog/mouse-atlases-added.md

 ![Kim DevCCF embryonic LSFM templates](./images/kim_dev_embryonic_lsfm.png)

 **Figure 1.
-LSFM templates for embryonic developmental stages (f.l.t.r.
-E11.5, E13.5, E15.5, E18.5) available in the Kim DevCCF.**
+LSFM templates for embryonic developmental stages (from left to right: E11.5, E13.5, E15.5, E18.5) available in the Kim DevCCF.**

 ![Coronal sections for all templates for Kim DevCCF template at E18.5](./images/kim_dev_embryonic_18_all_modalities_2d.png)